BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 #Conclusions and Future Work

+\todo{is this list summarised in this section?
+Can we think of additional contributions?}

+* extension of Dwarfs
+* development of AIWC analysis tool
+* addition of new metrics
+* feature space analysis of all dwarfs and potential clustering of application types
+* detailed data gathering for dwarfs on range of hardware
+* analysis to determine if feature space types map to particular hardware

 The development of ODE results in a reliable benchmark suite with multiple problem sizes and high precision measurements.
 This allows for reproducible results to be generated quickly, and over a range of heterogenous accelerator devices.
 For this thesis 15 devices were used -- and tested on -- to produce a full set of execution times and other performance metrics over all 12 applications and 42 kernels.